nicodoggie/bastion-falls/site/content/locations/the-narrows.md

 Narrows, as it is often a matter of life and death for the harbor master.
 It can bring great wealth, but also makes one a target during faction disputes.

+## Smugglers' Guild

+Current Councilmembers:

+- Jonny Jonjon
+- Jonesy
+- Martina
+- Margaret

+Official authority as decreed by the King ends where the Murmals begin, and the Murmals wipe the King's ass with the town charter, or so they say.
+But so often in these "lawless" districts, power structures naturally arise that provide some semblance of order.
+In the Murmals, the natural authority is the Smugglers' Guild.
+The Guild first formed as a loose cooperation between various criminal enterprises during various Royal Navy crackdowns on illicit trade.
+They provided each other with information on Navy patrols and raids, tips on potential investment opportunities and collaborative logistics across Senera and beyond.

+The current iteration of the Guild's leadership fought tooth and nail to get to their positions of power.
+As things had developed, each of them gravitated towards a portfolio of activities that tended not to overlap with each other:

+- Martina traded in vice and money-lending.
+- Margaret garnered leadership of most of the mercenary companies and consolidated them under her banner.
+- Jonesy has hunters at his disposal to capture, move and  exotic animals, as well as slaves.
+- Johnny Jonjon handles traditional smuggling of goods throughout, and beyond, Senera.
+He has extensive connections with smugglers and pirates in the Sarmatian to move items.

 # Economic Activity

 The Narrows maintains a diverse but modest economic base, centered primarily